plblum/jivs/docs/Jivs_API.md

 ```

 ### Available operations on ModelReader
-- `read()` - Copies values into all `FieldValueHosts`.
+- `readFromModel()` - Copies values into all `FieldValueHosts`.
 Will not read properties for which there is no `FieldValueHost`.
 Will skip when the rule indicates.
-- `readOne(destination: IFieldValueHost): boolean` - Handles a single `FieldValueHost`, reading the data from the model property identified in its configuration,
+- `readFromProperty(destination: IFieldValueHost): boolean` - Handles a single `FieldValueHost`, reading the data from the model property identified in its configuration,
   and applying its rules before setting it in the `ValueHost`.
 Will skip when the rule indicates.
-- `readOne(modelPropertyName: string, destination: IFieldValueHost): boolean` - Supply the property name directly instead of depending on the `ValueHost` configuration.
+- `readFromProperty(modelPropertyName: string, destination: IFieldValueHost): boolean` - Supply the property name directly instead of depending on the `ValueHost` configuration.
     ```ts
     let model = new MyModel(); // or use an existing one.
 Doesn't matter.
 Just know its properties will be overwritten where a FieldValueHost is setup let writer = new ModelWriter(vhm, model);
-    writer.writeOne('property1', vhm.getFieldValueHost('field1'));
+    writer.writeToProperty('property1', vhm.getFieldValueHost('field1'));
-    writer.writeOne('property2', vhm.getFieldValueHost('field2'));
+    writer.writeToProperty('property2', vhm.getFieldValueHost('field2'));
     ```
 ### Available operations on ModelWriter
-- `write()` - Copies values into all model properties with a corresponding `FieldValueHost`.
+- `writeToModel()` - Copies values into all model properties with a corresponding `FieldValueHost`.
 Will skip when the rule indicates.
-- `writeOne(source: IFieldValueHost, modelPropertyName?: string): boolean` - Handles a single `FieldValueHost`, reading from the ValueHost
+- `writeToProperty(source: IFieldValueHost, modelPropertyName?: string): boolean` - Handles a single `FieldValueHost`, reading from the ValueHost
   and applying its rules before setting it in the model.
 Will skip when the rule indicates.
     ```ts
     let model = new MyModel(); // or use an existing one.
 Doesn't matter.
 Just know its properties will be overwritten where a FieldValueHost is setup let writer = new ModelWriter(vhm, model);
-    writer.writeOne(vhm.getFieldValueHost('field1'), 'property1');
+    writer.writeToProperty(vhm.getFieldValueHost('field1'), 'property1');
-    writer.writeOne(vhm.getFieldValueHost('field2'), 'property2');
+    writer.writeToProperty(vhm.getFieldValueHost('field2'), 'property2');
     ```

 ### Configuring the ValueHosts